adobe-webplatform/css-shapes-editor/README.md

       // editor is gone; do other clean-up
     })

+## API

 Turn off editor and remove if from the page. **Unsaved changes will be lost.**

     editor.remove()

+Get the CSS shape value as text for use in a stylesheet:

+    editor.getCSSValue()

+Programmatically update the shape editor with a new shape value:

+    editor.update("circle(50% at center)")

+Toggle the free-transform editor (scale, move, rotate) for the shape:

+    editor.toggleFreeTransform();

 ## Contributing